-Most visitors to this part of Maine come for Old Orchard Beach and the amusement parks.
-Those are worth the trip.
-But within 15 miles of Saco Bay Hotel there is a national wildlife refuge, one of the most-used boat ramps in the state, New England's largest salt marsh, productive birding spots that draw people from across the region, and a network of trails through forest and wetland that most tourists drive past completely.
+Most guests come here for Old Orchard Beach and the parks, and those are worth the trip.
+But within 15 miles of Saco Bay Hotel there's a national wildlife refuge, one of the most-used boat ramps in the state, New England's largest salt marsh, and trail networks through forest and wetland that most tourists drive past entirely.

 Ferry Beach State Park

 Two miles from the hotel.
-A 117-acre state park with a wide Atlantic beach (same sand as Old Orchard, far fewer people), 1.7 miles of barrier-free trails, and a stand of Tupelo (black gum) trees growing at the northern edge of the species' range.
-The Tupelo Trail is a 0.4-mile raised boardwalk through the swamp, flat and accessible for strollers and wheelchairs.
-Unlike anything else in the area.
+Same white sand as Old Orchard Beach, same Saco Bay, about a tenth of the crowd.
+A 117-acre state park with 1.7 miles of barrier-free trails and a stand of tupelo trees growing at the northern edge of their natural range.
+The Tupelo Trail is a 0.4-mile raised boardwalk through the freshwater swamp behind the dunes, completely flat, accessible for strollers and wheelchairs.

 Full detail in our Ferry Beach State Park guide.
-As a day: do the Tupelo Trail and White Oak Trail in the morning (about an hour of walking), then spend the afternoon on the beach.
+As a morning: do the Tupelo Trail and White Oak Trail (about an hour of easy walking), then spend the rest of the day on the beach.
 Day-use fee: $4.50 for non-residents, $3.00 for Maine residents 12 and up.

 Saco River Paddling

 The Saco River empties into Saco Bay at Camp Ellis, about four miles from the hotel.
-The river is a popular paddling destination, flat and manageable for beginners.
-Three public boat ramps serve the Saco River in the area.
-The state ramp at Meeting House Eddy is reportedly the most-used boat ramp in all of Maine, over 300 launches per day during peak season.
+The river is flat and manageable for beginners, and the state ramp at Meeting House Eddy is reportedly the most-used boat ramp in all of Maine, over 300 launches per day in peak season.
 Visit Maine has a dedicated three-day Saco River itinerary, which tells you something about the corridor.

 Kayak and canoe rentals are available locally.
 Ask at the front desk for current outfitter options.